Chart Color Schemes

 Population

-As of November 2025, Rosenthal Heights' population is estimated at around 2,849 people.
-This figure reflects an increase of 185 individuals since the 2021 Census, which reported a population of 2,664.
-The latest estimate is inferred from AreaSearch's validation of new addresses and examination of the ABS ERP data release from June 2024, showing a resident population of 2,810.
-This level of population results in a density ratio of 40 persons per square kilometer.
-Rosenthal Heights' growth rate of 6.9% since the 2021 Census exceeded both its SA4 region (5.5%) and SA3 area, indicating it as a growth leader.
-Interstate migration contributed approximately 68.0% of overall population gains during recent periods.
+As of November 2025, the estimated population of the Rosenthal Heights statistical area (Lv2) is around 2,854.
+This figure reflects an increase of 190 people since the 2021 Census, which reported a population of 2,664.
+The latest estimate of 2,811 residents, validated by AreaSearch following examination of the ABS's June 2024 ERP data release, combined with additional 125 new addresses since the Census date, accounts for this increase.
+This results in a population density ratio of 40 persons per square kilometer.
+The Rosenthal Heights (SA2) experienced a growth rate of 7.1% between the 2021 Census and November 2025, exceeding both its SA4 region's growth rate of 5.2% and its SA3 area's growth rate.
+Interstate migration contributed approximately 68.0% of overall population gains during recent periods in Rosenthal Heights (SA2).

-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
-Considering these projections, Rosenthal Heights is expected to increase by 172 persons to reach a total of around 3,021 inhabitants by 2041, reflecting a gain of approximately 2.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering projected demographic shifts, a population increase just below the median of Australia's non-metropolitan areas is expected in Rosenthal Heights (SA2) by 2041, with an aggregated SA2-level projection indicating an increase of 174 persons and a total growth rate of 2.3% over the 17-year period.

 Frequently Asked Questions - Population